tinuzz/wp-plugin-trackserver/readme.txt

 == Upgrade Notice ==

 = 1.9 =
-Review your new Trackserver profile for user-specific settings!
+This release resets the OsmAnd access key!
+Review your new Trackserver profile for user-specific settings.

 = 1.0 =
 This will be the first stable release.